Applezang1/bbb-permeability-model/Paper Summaries/paper2_summary.md

 <ins>RF(PCP) (Random Forest with Physiochemical Properties)</ins>: a type of model that takes physiochemical (physical + chemical) properties of a molecule as inputs to predict other properties of a molecule

 <ins>MLP(PCP) (Multi-Layer Perceptron with PCP)</ins>: a type of model that uses PCP (similar to RF[PCP]) to predict other properties of a molecule

+<ins>Background</ins>:

+Determinants for BBB permeability include CNS activity, BBB+-, and logBB ratio.
+Multiple determinants are used as an attempt to enlarge the size and quality of the database.

+    - Problem: Overfitting, too many molecular descriptors for each molecule, can cause the prediction model to learn false and dubious patterns

+    - Solution: Instead, deep learning techniques can select optimal and important features and descriptors for BBB permeability

+GNN and Attentive FP were used as models to predict BBB permeability

+<ins>Method</ins>:

+MoleculeNet provides information about parameters such as BBB permeability.
+The BBBp dataset either has a BBB+/BBB- value or a logBB value.
+M-data (main data) is curated through MoleculeNet and processed.

+<ins>Cleaning Data and Defects</ins>: Remove data with the following features

+    - SMILES can’t be identified in RDKit

+    - Duplicates

+<ins>Data Curation</ins>:

+    - Remove salts and solvents

+    - Neutralize

+    - If a SMILES contains multiple molecules, separate the compound and extract the molecule with the largest molecular weight (often the “main drug”/”parent drug”)

+<ins>Supplementary Data Set</ins>:

+S-data (supplementary data) is a combination of external data containing BBB permeability values used to test the accuracy of the existing BBBp model.

+    - Validity of Divergence between S-data and M-data: To ensure that the S-data is significantly/comparably different from the M-data, Tanimoto similarity and t-distributed stochastic neighbor embedding (t-SNE) are used.

+<ins>Models</ins>:
+GROVER and Attentive FP models were chosen to be trained for BBB permeability because they are pre-trained with existing data and use molecular fingerprints and molecular structure to make more accurate decisions about BBB permeability.